Getting SDA in your Plan

 The 5 steps to getting SDA in an NDIS plan

-It is a good idea for your support co-ordinator to engage an Occupational Therapist who is experienced in writing SDA reports as it is highly specialised.
+It is a good idea for your Support Coordinator to engage an Occupational Therapist who is experienced in writing SDA reports as it is highly specialised.

-More information for support co-ordinators on additional considerations when performing a support needs assessment for someone including SDA in a plan is on the NDIS website here.
+More information for Support Coordinators on additional considerations when performing a support needs assessment for someone including SDA in a plan is on the NDIS website here.

 The NDIS will only fund supports (including housing) that relate to the goals in a person’s NDIS plan.

-Document the goal.
+Think about then document your goals.
 Here’s some examples of goals.

-- To move out of my parent’s home and live independently.
+- To move out of my parent’s home and live independently

-- To have more choice and control over where I live and who I live with.
+- To have more choice and control over where I live and who I live with

 Document the answers to these questions.